Distinguished Staff Awards honor outstanding Ohio State staff

 Ron is a collaborative partner who embraces innovation and technology, which won him a 2017 Ohio State Lima Dedicated Staff Award.
 Continuously seeking ways to operate more efficiently, he implemented a recycling program that saved the campus $12,000 annually and managed construction and renovation projects that have enriched the student experience.
 As a member of Ohio State Lima Senior Leadership Team, Ron collaborates to develop strategic policies and procedures that benefit students, faculty and staff.

-Courtney SandersCourtney Sanders
+Headshot of Courtney SandersCourtney Sanders

 Graduate Program and Chair Coordinator